arnepeine/consumabot/README.md

 limitations under the License.

-Tensorflow is released under the Apache 2.0 license Parts of the software are based on the official TensorFlow repository and the "TensorFlow for Poets" tutorial
+Tensorflow is released under the Apache 2.0 license Parts of the software are based on the official TensorFlow repository and the "TensorFlow for Poets" tutorial here: https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0